micmejia/bible-dump/NKJV/Colossians/Col 3.md

 And whatever you do, do it heartily, as to the Lord and not to men,

 ###### 24
-knowing that from the Lord you will receive the reward of the inheritance; for[^a] you serve the Lord Christ.
+knowing that from the Lord you will receive the reward of the inheritance; for you serve the Lord Christ.

 ###### 25
 But he who does wrong will be repaid for what he has done, and there is no partiality.